-Class A and Class B CDL drivers who drive a commercial vehicle over 26,000 gvw are required under federal law to be in a drug and alcohol testing "pool" and remain available for random selection throughout the year.
-Drug screens are NOT part of the bi-annual DOT physical.
+Class A and B CDL drivers who drive a commercial vehicle over 26,000 GVW are required under federal law to be in a drug and alcohol testing "pool" and remain available for random selection throughout the year.
+Drug screens are NOT part of the DOT physical.

 Advantages of Outsourcing

 Contact The Transportation Advisor to discuss your compliance needs with one of our compliance specialists.
 Let us show your company how to quickly and cost-effectively meet the challenges of a federally mandated random drug and alcohol testing program.

 Contact Us by email or Call us at 1-800-608-8890